ECP-CANDLE/Benchmarks/Pilot1/Combo/README.md

   corr: 0.9554
 ```

-#### Train a model that can be used for inference with UQ
+#### Training a model that can be used for inference with UQ
 ```
-$ python combo_baseline_keras2.py --use_landmark_genes --drug_features descriptors --cell_features rnaseq --preprocess_rna source_scale --residual --warmup_lr --reduce_lr --residual --lr 0.0003 -z 128 --drop 0.2 --cp --epochs 100
+$ python combo_baseline_keras2.py --use_landmark_genes --drug_features descriptors --cell_features rnaseq --preprocess_rna source_scale --residual --warmup_lr --reduce_lr --residual --lr 0.0003 -z 128 --drop 0.2 --cp --epochs 100 --gen
 ```
+The `--gen` option uses data generator to prepare training data instead of loading them into memory.
+Switching to the generator mode slows down training by about 2X.

 #### Inference